eingaeph/pip.imbue.hood/README.md

 # Project pip.imbue.hood

-  Buuild illustrative code snippets to highlight a subset of idioms used in Kilo.c  Illustrate library calls sufficient to display and edit text files without further dependencies in a Linux environment.
+  Buuild illustrative code snippets to highlight a subset of idioms used in kilo.c  Illustrate GNU/Linux library calls sufficient to display and edit text files without further dependencies.
 Construct explanatory html pages stored in tutor.zip.

-  The present work is not an attempt to fork kilo.c but is intended to support a first reading of kilo.c, while skipping past some details.
+  The present work is explicitly not an attempt to fork kilo.c but is intended to support a first reading of kilo.c, while skipping past some details.
+The project wishes to support kilo.c as a preliminary archive of working C idioms.

   Prototype code kilo.c by Salvatore Sanfilippo is hosted at http://github.com/antirez/kilo.